ElliotKillick/windows-vs-linux-loader-architecture/README.md

             }
             else
             {
-                if ( LdrpWorkInProgress == isRecursiveLoad ) {
+                if ( LdrpWorkInProgress == LoadContext ) {
                     LdrpWorkInProgress = 1;
                     CompleteRetryOrReturn = TRUE;
                 }
-                // Get a LdrpWorkQueueEntry safely under the protection of LdrpWorkQueueLock
-                // This entry pointer-value is later compared against &LdrpWorkQueueEntry to see if the list was empty at this time

                 LdrpWorkQueueEntry = &LdrpWorkQueue;
             }
             RtlLeaveCriticalSection(&LdrpWorkQueueLock);

+            // We only synchronize on a loader event if both conditions are met:
+            // 1.
+CompleteRetryOrReturn is FALSE
+            // 2.
+The work queue is not empty
+            // The LdrpDrainWorkQueue function can return without synchronizing on a loader event (I have seen this happen in testing with the LdrpLoadCompleteEvent loader event)

             if ( CompleteRetryOrReturn )
                 break;

             // Test if LdrpWorkQueue is empty
-            // LdrpWorkQueueEntry may point to the last LDRP_LOAD_CONTEXT entry in the LdrpWorkQueue list
-            // If the LdrpWorkQueue list head equals the last entry in the circular linked list, the list must be empty if ( &LdrpWorkQueue == LdrpWorkQueueEntry )
+            if ( &LdrpWorkQueue == LdrpWorkQueueEntry )
             {
-                // No mapping and snapping work left to do, just wait until works is done, check for more work, or to become or continue life as the load owner
+                // No mapping and snapping work left to do, just wait our turn NtWaitForSingleObject(EventHandle, 0, NULL);
-                // The parallel loader parallelizes the module mapping and snapping process and fully decouples it from the serialized module initialization process
-                // That is, the loader's design makes it possible for one LoadLibrary thread to do mapping and snapping work while another LoadLibrary thread also onloads mapping and snapping work at the same time, or for the mapping and snapping work of one LoadLibrary thread to happen at the same time as another LoadLibrary thread performs module initialization
-                NtWaitForSingleObject(EventHandle, 0, NULL);
             }
             else
             {
                 // Help process the work while we're here
-                // LdrpProcessWork processes (i.e. mapping and snapping) the specified work item LdrpProcessWork(LdrpWorkQueueEntry - 8, LdrpDetourExistAtStart);
+                // LdrpProcessWork processes (i.e. mapping and snapping) the specified work item
+                // LdrpWorkQueueEntry - 8: Navtigate to the item above the list link in the undocumented LDRP_LOAD_CONTEXT structure
+                LdrpProcessWork(LdrpWorkQueueEntry - 8, LdrpDetourExistAtStart);
             }
         }

-        // Test if not isRecursiveLoad OR LdrpRetryQueue is empty
+        // Test if we were called in the LoadOwner context OR if LdrpRetryQueue is empty
         //
         // WinDbg disassembly (IDA disassembly with "cs:" and decompilation is poor here):
         // lea     rbx, [ntdll!LdrpRetryQueue (7ffb5bebc3a0)]
         // cmp     qword ptr [ntdll!LdrpRetryQueue (7ffb5bebc3a0)], rbx
         // je      ntdll!LdrpDrainWorkQueue+0xb1 (7ffb5bdaea85)
         // https://stackoverflow.com/a/68702967
-        if ( !isRecursiveLoad || &LdrpRetryQueue == LdrpRetryQueue.Flink )
+        if ( LoadContext == LoadOwner || &LdrpRetryQueue == LdrpRetryQueue.Flink )
             break;

         RtlEnterCriticalSection(&LdrpWorkQueueLock);